Vicccai/ClassRankerApp/README.md

 * Scraped [CUReviews](https://www.cureviews.org/), [RateMyProfessors](https://www.ratemyprofessors.com/) and utilized Cornell Course Roster API to generate data for Course, Breadth, Distribution and Professor tables
 * Added a many-to-many relationship to User and Course, Professor and Course, Breadth and Course, Distribution and Course tables.
 * Created endpoint to routinely update tables with new data from CUReviews, RateMyProf and Corenll Course Roster API
-* Created endpoints for user deletion of favorite courses
+* Created endpoints for user addition and deletion of favorite courses and comments
 * Implemented http token authentication with bcrypt library
 * Containzerization with Docker and deployed using Google Cloud virtual machine